Guide to the web platform

 • Public images: For DockerHub, the recommended format is name:tag (e.g. nginx:latest).
 For Github, the recommended format is account name/image name:tag(e.g. john/redis:7.2.1).

 • Private images: For Dockerhub, the recommended format is account name/private repository:tag.
 For Github, the recommended format is account name/image name:tag.
 You also need to fill in the account and password.
 It is recommended to use a PAT(Personal Access Token) as the password.
 Before deployment, the corresponding image will be queried at the repository address, so you must ensure that the image with the corresponding tag is readable in the image repository.
-As shown in the figure below, the system will check image is existed or not. alt text
+As shown in the figure below, the system will check image is existed or not.
+This image displays the "Container Config" dialog in VKube, highlighting the image validation process where a user has entered an image name "ghcr.io/nginx-proxy/nginx-proxy" and the system is checking its existence, indicated by a loading animation and a checkmark symbol, while also showing fields for account and password for private image repositories.

 3.Third, click the Deploy button to deploy.
 Containers names must adhere to certain rules; they can include letters (a-z, A-Z), numbers (0-9), and hyphens (-), but can not start or end with a hyphen.
 The system will review each input before submitting the deployment request.
 Don't worry,the system will validate your input, as shown in the figure above.